Amar Desh: Safety and security issues

 In 2005, Bangladesh police attacked and beat Nayeem Parvez, a photojournalist, and 6 other journalists from other outlets when they were covering a protest about a student who had been killed in a traffic-related accident.
 Rafiqul Islam, a journalist, was attacked by students of the Jatiyatabadi Chhatra Dal at the Durgapur Press Club in Rajshahi.
 Zakaria Mahmud and six journalists from other newspapers received death threats in the mail from someone who sent the letters from Bagerhat who did not like the reporting about a member of parliament.
-Amar Desh editor Ataus Samad also received a death threat in December that had been issued by the Jamatul Mujahideen Bangladesh, an Islamist organisation which had threatened 55 journalists in Bangladesh between September and December 2005.
+Amar Desh editor Ataus Samad also received a death threat in December that had been issued by the Jamatul Mujahideen Bangladesh, an Islamist organisation that had threatened 55 journalists in Bangladesh between September and December 2005.

-In 2006, a journalist from the newspaper was among 8 injured by police when a group of journalist were attempting to communicate with the court about BNP attacks on the Dainik Andolaner Bazar newspaper.
+In 2006, a journalist from the newspaper was among 8 injured by police when a group of journalists was attempting to communicate with the court about BNP attacks on the Dainik Andolaner Bazar newspaper.
 A member of parliament ordered the beating of Amar Desh journalist Mizanur Rahman Kawser in Comilla before he was turned over to the police and his house was ransacked.
-An attempt on Amar Desh journalist Ansar Hossain's life was made on account of a crime story he was working on, while Oliullah Noman's life was threatened by a politician from the Nezame Islam Party for writing a critical story that appeared in the newspaper.
+An attempt on Amar Desh journalist Ansar Hossain's life was made on account of a crime story he was working on, while Oliullah Noman's life was threatened by a politician from the Nizam-e-Islam Party for writing a critical story that appeared in the newspaper.

-In 2007, the building housing NTV, RTV and Amar Desh, which were all owned at the time by Mosaddek Ali Falu, were burned down killing 3 and injuring around 100, less than one month after his arrest on 5 February.
-The military's caretaker government established curfews in August 2007 and assaulted and detained journalists, including Amar Desh journalist Nesar Ahmed.
+In 2007, the building housing NTV, RTV, and Amar Desh, which were all owned at the time by Mosaddek Ali Falu, was burned down killing 3 and injuring around 100, less than one month after his arrest on 5 February.
+The military-backed caretaker government established curfews in August 2007 and assaulted, detained journalists, including Amar Desh journalist Nesar Ahmed.

-In 2010, Mahmudur Rahman was tortured by Bangladesh Police while in custody after the Awami League government ordered the newspaper shut down.
+In 2010, Mahmudur Rahman was tortured by the Bangladesh Police while in custody after the Awami League government ordered the newspaper shut down.
 He described his torture to the court:Your honour, please save my life.
 I am not supposed to be alive after the level of torture I have experienced at the cantonment police station.
 I was blindfolded and stripped by five men in the lock-up.
 I fainted after they pressed me on the chest and back."This followed his arrest, in which 200 police were used to forcibly close down Amar Desh.

 In 2013, photojournalist Mir Ahmed Miru was injured while covering clashes between the Shahbag protesters and the followers of the Jamat-e-Islami party.
 In all, 26 journalists and bloggers were reported injured in various incidents.